hilaelpeleg/-UniTube-/README.md

 # UniTube
 🌟 Welcome to Unitube! 🌟

 UniTube is a static video-sharing platform designed to showcase video content similar to YouTube.
-This README provides an overview of the project's features and instructions for running the application.
 This README provides an overview of the project's features, setup instructions, and usage guidelines.

 UniTube works with a Node.js server using MongoDB for data storage.
 The server exposes a RESTful API, ensuring smooth communication between the React frontend and backend for managing videos, users, and comments.
 Additionally, the Node.js server now communicates with a C++ server, which returns a list of recommended videos 🎥 based on the user's viewing history and popular videos ⭐. but also supports multithreading, allowing it to handle multiple connections simultaneously.
 This enables real-time recommendations and smooth communication between the servers.